fb55/css-what/readme.md

       data: null } ] ]
 ```

-##API
+## API

 __`CSSwhat(selector, options)` - Parses `str`, with the passed `options`.__

 The function returns a two-dimensional array.
-The first array represents subselects separated by commas (eg. `sub1, sub2`), the second contains the relevant tokens for that selector.
+The first array represents selectors separated by commas (eg. `sub1, sub2`), the second contains the relevant tokens for that selector.
 Possible token types are:

 name | attributes | example | output
 ---- | ---------- | ------- | ------